tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/planning_engine.md

 ## Pass 1
 Pass 1 determines the set of targets that could _potentially_ be imaged at the current time.
 An active target is one that is incomplete, is in the Active state, and the current date is within the project begin/end dates.
 - For each active project:
   - For each unfinished target, based on date and location:
-    - Find most inclusive twilight over all incomplete exposure plans
+    - Find most inclusive twilight over all incomplete exposure plans.
     - Is it visible (above horizon) for that begin/end twilight period?
     - Is the time-on-target > minimum imaging time?
-    - If meridian window is in use, is the time in the window > minimum imaging time?
     - If yes to all, add to potential target list

-Potential targets have hard start/stop times determined by twilight, horizon, or meridian window.
+Potential targets have hard start/stop times determined by twilight or horizon.

 ## Pass 2
 Pass 2 applies the Moon Avoidance formula for each filter of each potential target, removing those exposures that fail the check.